-Other forgotten passwords can be reassigned by the "omm" user, or in the MOM as the "mom" user.
-On a PC or VM system, a new password of the "omm" or "mom" may be set as root user of that system.
+Other forgotten passwords can be reassigned by the "omm" user, in the MOM by the "mom" user and in EM by the "admin" user.
+On a PC or VM system, a new password for the "omm" or "mom" or "admin" user may be set as root user of that system.

-The administrator may create new users in OMP menu "System -> User administration" for each user who needs access to OMM management.
+The OMM administrator may create new users in OMP menu "System -> User administration" for each user who needs access to OMM management.
 Individual accounts allow restricted permissions for read/write or different permissions for messaging, locating, or monitoring.

-As the OMM is intended to be installed in a secured local network; there are no further mechanisms to exclude users after failed logins.
 Each OMP login is logged as AXI connection in the event log.